franktranvantu/spring-interview/README.md

   - SessionManagementFilter
   - ExceptionTranslationFilter
   - FilterSecurityInterceptor: Does your authorization.
+- Should you use JWT or Session-based authentication in the microservices
+  - Rest should be stateless
+  - First request go to first service but second request go to second service, so we have to re-authenticate
+- What is bearer token
+  - Bearer means you are the owner of the token, not for validation
+- Jwt uses for authentication or authorization
+  - Authorization because it is done when you are authenticated

 ## Spring boot
 - How to switch web server from tomcat to jetty